Updated On : September 4, 2023

 Social Media Policies: Companies are increasingly using social media for branding and communication.
 In-house counsel often draft policies to ensure employees’ social media activities do not put the company at legal risk.

 So, as you can see, the digital age has introduced a whole new set of challenges and opportunities.
-The role of in-house counsel in a company has shifted dramatically, becoming more intertwined with technology and business strategy.
+The in-house counsel in a company has shifted dramatically, becoming more intertwined with technology and business strategy.
 They're no longer just "lawyers inside a company"; they're strategic advisors who must understand both legal and business landscapes.

 Understanding the role of in-house counsel in a company requires a deep dive into their core responsibilities.
 These duties are diverse, covering multiple aspects of the business, and are vital to a company's overall health and compliance.
 Let's break down these responsibilities in simple terms: